CISPA-SysSec/twinfuzz/README.md

 ./run_docker.sh
 ```

-This script builds the Docker image as follows.
+This script builds and runs the Docker image as follows.

 To build the docker container, use the following command:
 ```bash